Massachusetts Electrical Continuing Education

 Your first step to renew either a master or journeyman license is to complete the required continuing education hours.

-- Per state regulation, you need 21 hours per triennial renewal cycle.
+- You need 21 hours per triennial renewal cycle.

-- Of those 21 hours, 15 need to focus on the Massachusetts electrical code.
+- Of those 21 hours, 15 hours need to focus on the Massachusetts Electrical Code, based on the National Electrical Code (NEC).

-As of 2019, all Massachusetts electricians now need to submit their license renewal online.
+All Massachusetts electricians need to submit their license renewal online.
 To do that, you need to register in the state’s ePLACE Portal.
-This will require some steps the first time around, but once you have a username and password set up, using that portal is really easy.
-And you can use it for other things like arranging an address change submittal.
+This will require some setup, but once you have a username and password, using that portal is really easy.
+And you can use it for other things like submitting a chance of address.

-Once you’re set-up, you just go through the renewal process.
+Once you’re logged in, you just go through the renewal process.
 Be ready to pay your renewal fee right there in the portal.

 Massachusetts electrical apprentice renewal